 The Mentor-Shift application addresses these problems effectively.
 In fact, the whole mentoring process is simplified through this application, providing students with the best matches in terms of academic needs and preferences regarding mentor selection.
 It offers personalized learning paths and resources, therefore improving student engagement and motivation based on different learning styles and paces.
 There will be efficient mechanisms with this app for tracking one's academic progress and for earning certifications in order to give instant feedback and proof of their achievement.
 Alongside virtual office hours, more interactive and engaging mentoring comes with real-time approach for communication like messaging, resources, and personalized paths.

 (ISO evaluation conclusion)

+RECOMMENDATIONS

 Based on the conclusions, the following recommendations were formulated.